nonperforming/openspades/README.md

 ### On commit:

-Bump OpenSpades+ revision level in OpenSpadesPlus.cpp and in README.md
+Bump OpenSpades+ revision level in OpenSpadesPlus.cpp and in README.md, also in PackageInfo.json